oneconvergence/dkubeio-examples/tf/classification/resnet/catsdogs/README.md

  - **classifier/data**: This directory has processed training data.
 Program trains on this data.
  - **inference**: This directory has compatible test data images which can be used for inference.
  - **hptuning/tuning.yaml**: Sample YAML showing the configuration format and parameters for tuning.
- - **pipeline/catsdogs.py**: Python DSL defining a sample Dkube pipeline.
-Pipeline uses Dkube components for all stages.
- - **pipeline/catsdogs.ipynb**: Ipython notebook with the code.
+ - **pipeline/dkube-resnet-pipeline.ipynb**: Ipython notebook with the code.
 Upload the file in Dkube notebook and run all the cells.
 This notebook will generate and trigger the run of pipeline.

 # How to Train
 ## Step1: Create a Project

 1. Click Repos side menu option.
-2. Click +Project  button under Projects section.
+2. Click *+Project* button for Dkube version 2.1.x.x or *+Code* for Dkube version 2.2.x.x.
 3. Enter a name say resnet-catsdogs
 4. Enter tag name in Tag text-box
 5. Select Project Source as Git
 6. Paste link https://github.com/oneconvergence/dkubeio-examples/tree/master/tf/classification/resnet/catsdogs/classifier/program in the URL text box
 7. Enter branch name or version in Branch text-box
-8. Click the Add Project button.
+8. Click the Add Project button for Dkube version 2.1.x.x or *Add Code* for Dkube version 2.2.x.x.
 9. Project will be created and imported in Dkube.
 Progress of import can be seen.
 10. Please wait till status turns to ready.